 In 1958, an education and parish hall wing was added to the Newfield building.
 This building also houses the Gray Farms Nursery School, established in 1954 with a mission to serve both church and community.
-It is a state licensed nursery school.
 In 1974, the Ina-Ellen chapel was dedicated.
 This chapel was donated by member Roy W. Johnson in memory of his wife, for whom it was named.
 The altar is a large millstone from New Hampshire, her birthplace.
 There are many Swedish furnishings – the brass chandeliers are the same as those found in churches all over Sweden.
 The model sailing ship hanging from the ceiling is called a votive ship.
 As long as 1000 years ago, these were hung by Christians in their churches, especially in the port cities of what became the Lutheran countries of Scandinavia and the Baltic.
 It was considered a way of assuring a safe voyage for the ship and its crew.

 In 1981, Pastor Dennis Albrecht began his ministry.
 In celebration of the 100th anniversary of our founding, a Heritage Fund was established in 1981.
 This was a challenge fund: for every dollar donated to a special fund for renewal of the physical property, two dollars (to a maximum of $200,000) was set aside from the St. John’s Endowment Fund for special outreach.
 This goal was met and outreach gifts were made to a variety of service organization including Bethpage Mission and The Lutheran Theological Seminary at Philadelphia, as well as many local organization dealing with mental illness, hospice care, counseling, care of the homeless, drug abuse and prison visitation.